ibm-cloud-docs/openwhisk/pkg_cloudant.md

 2. Create a design document in the database with the following filter function.
 Replace `<database_name>` with the name of your database and `<file_path>` with the file path of your `design_doc.json`.
 Invoke the `write` action to test creating a design document.

-The following example shows the command symtax for this example.
+The following example shows the command syntax for this example.

 ```bash
 ibmcloud fn action invoke /_/myCloudant/write -p dbname <database_name> -p overwrite true -P <file_path>/design_doc.json